quixio/quix-samples/csharp/advanced/Bridge.Codemasters/README.md

 # C# Bridge for Codemasters F1 2019
-This bridge is capable of streaming the game's telemetry (PC or Console).
+This bridge is capable of streaming the game's telemetry (PC or Console) to Quix.

 **It is intended to be run on a pc on your local network and not deployed within Quix**

 ## Requirements / Prerequisites
  - Codemasters F1 2019 on PC or Console

-## Environment Variables
+## Variables (appsettings.json)

+These are the variables on the appsettings.json file that you should care about:

 - **Topic**: The topic where game data will be output
 - **Token**: Bearer token to access Quix
 - **FilePaths**: The folder where recorded data will be stored

-## Run the sample
-- Open Bridge.Codemasters.sln with your IDE
-- Build
-- Run Bridge.Codemasters.Console project inside IDE or run Bridge.Codemasters.Console.exe from the bin folder

 ## Content of the sample
 - Bridge.Codemasters.sln: The solution file describing what projects to include